Beltane: Toponymy

 There are place names in Ireland containing the word Bealtaine, indicating places where Beltane festivities were once held.
 It is often anglicised as Beltany.
 There are three Beltanys in County Donegal, including the Beltany stone circle, and two in County Tyrone.
 In County Armagh there is a place called Tamnaghvelton/Tamhnach Bhealtaine ('the Beltane field').
 Lisbalting/Lios Bealtaine ('the Beltane ringfort') is in County Tipperary, while Glasheennabaultina/Glaisín na Bealtaine ('the Beltane stream') is the name of a stream joining the River Galey in County Limerick.

+Origins

+It is believed that Beltane originated as a pastoral festival associated with herders practising transhumance.
+This is where herders (sometimes with their families) moved with their cows and sheep to higher pastures during the summer months.
+It was once widespread in Ireland, where it was known as "booleying", as well as in Britain and other parts of Europe.

+The ancient Roman festival of Parilia or Palilia had many similarities with Beltane.

+Around 21 April, before shepherds drove their flocks to the summer pastures, they carried out cleansing and protective rituals.
+Sheep folds were decorated with greenery, a bonfire was lit, the shepherds and their sheep leapt over burning embers, the shepherds drank a beverage they had brewed, and made offerings to the deity Pales.
+It suggests that the festivals, as well as similar May Day customs elsewhere in Europe, had a common origin in the distant past.

 Historical customs

 Beltane was one of four Gaelic seasonal festivals: Samhain (1 November), Imbolc (1 February), Beltane (1 May), and Lughnasadh (1 August).
 Beltane marked the beginning of the pastoral summer season, when livestock were driven out to the summer pastures.
 Rituals were held at that time to protect them from harm, both natural and supernatural, and this mainly involved the "symbolic use of fire".
 There were also rituals to protect crops, dairy products and people, and to encourage growth.
 The aos sí (often referred to as spirits or fairies) were thought to be especially active at Beltane (as at Samhain), and the goal of many Beltane rituals was to appease them.
 Most scholars see the aos sí as remnants of the pagan gods and nature spirits.
 Beltane was a "spring time festival of optimism" during which "fertility ritual again was important, perhaps connecting with the waxing power of the sun".